 What Does Dirty or Bad Data Really Mean?

 Data comes in many forms and its quality is directly proportional to how clearly it can represent a given situation.
 If the picture it represents is bad, it leads to decisions that are made under the wrong premises that can sometimes prove disastrous.

 How AI Can Help in Procurement

 As Rhodes mentioned, a lot of companies see bad data as a huge barrier to pursue data-driven procurement.
-While there is no questioning of the vast potential and capabilities of Artificial Intelligence, and the benefits that it can bring to the industry, many companies still find it hard to understand and that is why refrain from using it.
+While there's no questioning of the vast potential and capabilities of Artificial Intelligence, and the benefits that it can bring to the industry, many companies still find it hard to understand and that's why refrain from using it.

 Furthermore, procurement lags in using data.
 Many organizations still believe in running old-school procurement practices and prefer the human touch over using AI.
 They need to take a closer look at what AI can do for them.
 They need to envision a future in which they can create a robust spend data foundation even from data that lacks structure and nomenclature, is full of manual errors, and often has missing information.

 But the procurement industry is in the midst of a sea of change.
 In the Deloitte 2018 Global Chief Procurement Officer Survey, 45% of the CPOs said they were using, piloting, or planning to use AI.
 Yet, many consider this advancement just another technology hype but the truth is, the impact that AI can have on procurement is wider and deeper.